spellerberg/quire-rife/content/chapter6.md

 [^58]: *The San Antonio Light,* February 23, 1887
 [^59]: Thompson, *From Desert to Bayou,* 19, 23
 [^60]: Kathryn Smith McMilllen, “A descriptive bibliography on the San Antonio-San Diego Mail Line,” *The Southwestern Historical Quarterly 59, No. 2,* (October 1955), 206-14; Austerman, “The San Antonio-El Paso Mail, CSA,” 85
-[^61]: Wayne R. Austerman, San Antonio-El Paso Mail by, *Handbook of Texas Online,* http://www.tshaonline.org/handbook/online/articles/eus01, accessed November 21, 2010
+[^61]: Wayne R. Austerman, "San Antonio-El Paso Mail,"" *Handbook of Texas Online,* http://www.tshaonline.org/handbook/online/articles/eus01, accessed November 21, 2010
 [^62]: Austerman, “The San Antonio-El Paso Mail, CSA,” 95
 [^63]: George Wythe Baylor, *Into the Far, Wild Country: True Tales of the Old Southwest,* (El Paso: Texas Western Press, The University of Texas at El Paso, 1996), 186; Hall, *The Confederate Army of New Mexico,* 21
-[^64]: Hammons, (A History of El Paso County, Texas, to 1900,* 48; Hall, *The Confederate Army of New Mexico,* 23
+[^64]: Hammons, *A History of El Paso County, Texas, to 1900,* 48; Hall, *The Confederate Army of New Mexico,* 23
 [^65]: Evans, *Confederate Military History,* Vol. XI, 55
-[^66]: Jay Wertz and Edwin C. Bearss, *Smithsonian’s Great Battles and Battlefields of the Civil War,* (New York: William Morrow and Company, Inc, 1997), 87; Jerry Thompson, Editor, *Civil War in the Southwest: Recollections of the Sibley Brigade,* (College Station, TX: Texas A&M University Press, 2001), 52
+[^66]: Jay Wertz and Edwin C. Bearss, *Smithsonian’s Great Battles and Battlefields of the Civil War,* (New York: William Morrow and Company, Inc, 1997), 87; Jerry Thompson, ed., *Civil War in the Southwest: Recollections of the Sibley Brigade,* (College Station, TX: Texas A&M University Press, 2001), 52
 [^67]: Wertz, *Smithsonian’s Great Battles and Battlefields of the Civil War,* 89
 [^68]: Hall, *The Confederate Army of New Mexico,* 31; Wertz, *Smithsonian’s Great Battles and Battlefields of the Civil War,* 89
 [^69]: Thompson, *Civil War in the Southwest,* xiv
 [^70]: Wertz, *Smithsonian’s Great Battles and Battlefields of the Civil War,* 92
 [^71]: Thompson, *Civil War in the Southwest,* 85
 [^72]: Thompson, *Civil War in the Southwest,* xviii; Hall, *The Confederate Army of New Mexico,* 32
-[^73]: Hammons,*A History of El Paso County, Texas, to 1900,* 48
+[^73]: Hammons, *A History of El Paso County, Texas, to 1900,* 48
 [^74]: Wertz, *Smithsonian’s Great Battles and Battlefields of the Civil War,* 94
 [^75]: Hall, *The Confederate Army of New Mexico,* 33
 [^76]: Thompson, *Civil War in the Southwest,* xix, 119